kantony17/Final-Project/README.md

 Each movie is given a rotten tomato rating score, and in this file and heap data structure orders the movie nodes from the main movie database in order of the lowest rated movie.
 When the admin views the least rated movie, they are given the option to delete it, which deletes the root of the head and then rebalances the tree.
 This is the only way that movies can be deleted from the movie database.
 #####RecentlyWatchedStack.java
 This file keeps track of customers most recently watched movies, by using a stack in an array.
 Each time a user acesses ('plays') their first movie it is pushed onto this stack.
 That way the most recently watched movie is at the top.
 Even if a user doesn't delete the movie from their wish list it will still be added to the stack.
+#####UserManual.pdf
+This is just a pdf file that contains instructions for a user, it walks through the interface but leaves out the code behind the process.
 ## Contributors:
 Sarah Carley '18, Kaavya Antony '19, Alex Klavans '19, and Andrew Stutzman '17 of Connecticut College